BitInByte/.dotfiles/README.md

 For Java however, you need to download the jdtls via milestone and copy it into a directory (I use the /Library/java directory).
 Then, you should specify the path to the jdtls in the .zshenv file in order to add the path into the environment.

+## Java

+It needs jdtls in order to work.
+It might also need to change the start.sh script in the ftplugin

 ### Treesiter Commands